By Anthony Caruso III | Publisher

 Larson won three of his last four races to claim the Championship.
 He is the second straight Hendrick Motorsports driver to claim the championship, as Chase Elliott won in 2020.

 He had an average start of sixth and an average finish of ninth.
-Just twice this past season, he was not able to finish the race.
+Just twice this past season, he could not finish the race.

 In the 10th race of the season, the Hendrickcars.com entry had engine problems at Talladega.
 He lasted just three laps in this race.